Dr. Alex Stone, DPT, CSCS

 From our hands-on experience, the Ekrin B37 stands out as one of the most versatile massage guns available.

-Ekrin launched their company with this gun and so far it’s been a great device to have.
-It has so much going for it, and best of all, it has all the proper aspects for a plantar fasciitis massage gun.
+Ekrin launched their company with this gun, and so far, it’s been a great muscle massager.
+It has so much going for it; best of all, it has all the proper aspects for a plantar fasciitis massage gun.

-First, watch our video to see our initial impressions and tests of this device.
-Observe its quality and how powerful it is.
+First, we invite you to watch our video to see our initial impressions and tests of this device.
+Observe its quality and power.

-As you can see, it has an angled handle that makes its ergonomics excellent.
-This reduces stress and fatigue on the wrist during a massage.
+As you can see, it has an angled handle, which improves its ergonomics.
+This reduces stress and fatigue on the wrist during percussive therapy.

-But the best characteristics of this gun come where it really matters – performance!
-It has a 12mm amplitude which is just perfect to relieve foot pain.
-It doesn’t hit too hard, and it’s not vibrational either – exactly as you need it to be.
+But this massage gun’s best characteristic comes where it really matters—performance!
+It has a 12mm amplitude, which is just perfect for relieving foot pain.
+It doesn’t hit too hard, and it’s not vibrational either—exactly as you need it to be.

-Remember how we said that you need a bit of pressure for the quads and hamstrings?
-Well, this percussion massager has up to 56lbs. of stall force.
-This is enough to apply pressure on those large muscles.
+Remember how we said that you need a bit of pressure on the quads and hamstrings?
+Well, this percussion massager has up to 56 lbs. of stall force, which is enough to apply pressure to those large muscles.

-The B37 has a percussion range of 1400-3200 across 5 speeds.
-We love that range because it means you can start real slow before you crank up the intensity when you need it.
+The Ekrin B37 has a percussion range of 1400-3200 RPM across 5 speeds.
+We love that range because it allows you to start really slowly before cranking up the intensity when you need it.

 It comes with 4 attachments, including the most effective heads for a good foot massage.

-The build is great with quality materials used.
-It feels premium in hand.
-It’s a quiet massage gun with a more than decent battery that can last for up to 8 hours with a single charge.
+The build is great, and quality materials are used.
+It feels premium in the hand.
+It gives you a quiet massage and comes with a more than decent battery that lasts up to 8 hours on a single charge.

-If you love brands that take care of you, then you’ll love Ekrin because they offer a lifetime warranty for all their products.
+If you love brands that care about you, you’ll love Ekrin, which offers a lifetime warranty for all its products.

 Overall, we believe this is the perfect massage gun to treat your plantar fasciitis.
-If you want more power, check out their B37S model – it has 30% more stall force for each speed gear, a pressure sensor, and an extra attachment.
+If you want more power, check out their B37S model – it has 30% more stall force for each speed, a pressure sensor, and an extra attachment.

 Our testing impressions: